The inaugral African Centurions race took place on 22nd-23rd October 2016 on Robben Island.

 2nd Werner Alberts 23.29.14 C39

-With a strong international following of dedicated walkers, Centurion events attract walkers from all over.
+With a strong international following of dedicated walkers, Centurion events attract walkers from all over the world.

 - 2017 saw very much of the same.
 Robbie Callister and Andrew Titley taking the top two positions.
 Caroline Mestdagh from Belgium was the first lady home.